-(the "2019 Agreement").
-Under the 2019 Agreement, Mr. Clark is employed for an indefinite period unless terminated in accordance with the terms of the agreement.
-The 2019 Agreement contains provisions with respect to Mr. Clark's annual base salary, set at \$220,000 per annum.
+On February 15, 2019, Mr. Clark was appointed President and Chief Executive Officer of the Company and entered into an employment agreement with the Company (the "Clark Agreement").
+Under the Clark Agreement, Mr. Clark is employed for an indefinite period unless terminated in accordance with the terms of the Clark Agreement.
+The Clark Agreement sets out Mr. Clarks annual base salary at \$250,000 per annum.